 - 1 tablespoon jarred organic ginger puree or finely zested fresh ginger

 - Start by trimming chicken.
 Chop off the side little rib bones and any excess fat.
-For an example of how to prep, see the photo in the post or here
+For an example of how to prep, see the photo in the post.

-- Combine lemongrass through lime juice in a bowl or large measuring cup and whisk together.
+- Combine lemongrass through lime juice (reserving 2 teaspoons oil for the pan) in a bowl or large measuring cup and whisk together.
 Pour into a ziploc bag with chicken, squeeze out air and seal.
-Refrigerate overnight or for 1-2 hours (as long as you can).
+Refrigerate overnight or for 2 hours (as long as you can).